Manisha Kalyan: International career

-Senior Appearance

 Style of play

 Manisha is an attacking midfielder and is known for her both creativity and her physicality.
-She is a versatile player who can attack and operate in the wings and even performs as a N°9.
+She is a versatile player who can attack and operate in the wings and even performs as a number 9.
+Primarily she plays as a left winger and sometimes as a left back.

 Personal life

 She is the younger daughter of Narinder Pal, a businessman and Rajkumari Pal, a homemaker.

-In an interview with Goal, Manisha revealed that she is a supporter of Argentine player Lionel Messi.
+In an interview with Goal, Manisha revealed that she is a supporter of Portuguese player Cristiano Ronaldo.